blackbaud/sky-api-docs/content/support/changelog/gift/index.md

 ### New

 The Gift API has been released for a public beta.
-This API handles information related to gifts, including the gift, receipt, and acknowledgement entities.
+This API handles information related to gifts, including related entities such as gift splits, gift fundraisers, and soft credits.
-The initial release contains endpoints for retrieving a list of all gifts, gifts by their ID, as well as managing custom fields.
+The initial release contains endpoints for retrieving a list of all gifts, gifts by their ID, gift custom fields, as well as managing attachments.
 For more information, check out the [entity]({{ stache.config.gift_entity_reference }}) and [endpoint]({{ stache.config.portal_endpoints_gift }}) references.